• Discounts and special offers

 Now, let’s say you get the same mortgage but at a 4% rate.
 On a 30-year term, you’d normally pay $1,146 per month, but with the 10/15 rule that amount would average $1,643 monthly across 16 years and nine months, saving you $83,000 in the process.

 By making these extra payments toward the principal, you can shave a significant amount off the loan term and the amount of savings would be substantial, since less interest would accrue on the remaining balance.
-Before rushing to make additional payments, be sure your mortgage contract allows you to contribute extra toward the principal and that you’ve selected this option upon payment.
+But before rushing to make additional payments, be sure your mortgage contract allows you to contribute extra toward the principal and that you’ve selected this option upon payment.

 Challenges of the 10/15 rule